 The Australian Government participates as a member in the FAO Committee on Forestry and in the Asia Pacific Forestry Commission.

-The Department of Agriculture and Water Resources also actively contributes to the forest data collection and reporting activities of the FAO, in addition to contributing to the regular FAO Global Forest Resource Assessments.
+The Department of Agriculture also actively contributes to the forest data collection and reporting activities of the FAO, in addition to contributing to the regular FAO Global Forest Resource Assessments.

 FAO Committee on Forestry

 The FAO Committee on Forestry (COFO) is the highest FAO Forestry statutory body.
 The Committee reports to FAO Council.